 How do you feel about risk when investing?

-You’ll need to decide how much risk you’re comfortable taking with your investments.
-Take a quick risk assessment quiz (PDF) to find out what type of investor you are.
+Take a quick risk tolerance quiz (PDF) to find out what type of investor you are.

 How long until you plan to retire?